CZEMacLeod/C3D.Extensions.Logging/src/C3D/Extensions/Logging/Xunit/README.md

 The same mechanisms used in tests based on injecting `ITestOutputHelper` into the test class, can be used in fixtures.
 However, in fixtures you inject `IMessageSink`.
 The same extension methods are available for both interfaces.

+### Utilities

+As you may want to check the logged output for content in your tests (either for something existing or not existing), there are 2 utility classes provided.

+- `LoggingMessageSink` which implements `IMessageSink`
+- `LoggingTestOutputHelper` which implements `ITestOutputHelper`

+These both have a `ClearMessages` function (which may be required in a fixture to ensure output from one test does not affect another), and a `Messages` property.

+Examples of how to use these can be found in the unit tests at [CZEMacLeod/C3D.Extensions.Logging](https://github.com/CZEMacLeod/C3D.Extensions.Logging/tree/main/test/C3D/Extensions/Logging/Xunit/Test).